b-charles/pigs/config/README.md

 ## How it works?

-The module defines two major structures: `ConfigSource` to handle a source of configuration, and `Configuration` to store the final merge of all sources.
+The package defines two major structures: `ConfigSource` to handle a source of configuration, and `Configuration` to store the final merge of all sources.

 ### The `ConfigSource`s